-Glaucoma is a group of diseases that can damage the eye’s optic nerve and result in vision loss and blindness.
+Glaucoma is a group of diseases that can damage the eye’s optic nerve and result in vision loss and in some cases blindness.
 Glaucoma occurs when the normal fluid pressure inside the eyes slowly rises.
-However, with early treatment, you can often protect your eyes against serious vision loss.
+However, with early treatment, in most cases, a regular eye examination can protect your eyes against serious vision loss.

-- Congenital glaucoma.
 Children are born with a defect in the angle of the eye that slows the normal drainage of fluid.
 These children usually have obvious symptoms, such as cloudy eyes, sensitivity to light, and excessive tearing.
-Conventional surgery typically is the suggested treatment, because medicines may have unknown effects in infants and be difficult to administer.
-Surgery is safe and effective.
-If surgery is done promptly, these children usually have an excellent chance of having good vision.
+This can usually be treated through surgery.

 How does open-angle glaucoma damage the optic nerve?

 In the front of the eye is a space called the anterior chamber.
 A clear fluid flows continuously in and out of the chamber and nourishes nearby tissues.
 The fluid leaves the chamber at the open angle where the cornea and iris meet.
 When the fluid reaches the angle, it flows through a spongy meshwork, like a drain, and leaves the eye.
 Sometimes, when the fluid reaches the angle, it passes too slowly through the meshwork drain.
 As the fluid builds up, the pressure inside the eye rises to a level that may damage the optic nerve.
 When the optic nerve is damaged from increased pressure, open-angle glaucoma–and vision loss–may result.
 That’s why controlling pressure inside the eye is important.

 Increased eye pressure means you are at risk for glaucoma, but does not mean you have the disease.
 A person has glaucoma only if the optic nerve is damaged.
 If you have increased eye pressure but no damage to the optic nerve, you do not have glaucoma.